Butterfly (Crazy Town song): Background and composition

 Crazy Town did not choose to release "Butterfly" as the first single from The Gift of Game.
 Guitarist Kraig "Squirrel" Tyler explained: "We knew all along we didn't want to release 'Butterfly' first because we didn't want to be known as the band that does 'Butterfly'.
 We are looking at this like we want to have a career.
 That isn't who we are".
-In describing the song, frontman Shifty Shellshock said: "Well a song like butterfly is a no brainer everyone seems to love that no matter how hard they are, it's very radio friendly, the female audience loves it and at the same time I think we kept our integrity with it, it's not a sell out song it's very real and cool and I like it".
+In describing the song, frontman Shifty Shellshock said: "Well, a song like 'Butterfly' is a no-brainer, everyone seems to love that no matter how hard they are, it's very radio friendly, the female audience loves it and at the same time I think we kept our integrity with it, it's not a sell-out song, it's very real and cool and I like it".

 "Butterfly" was described by George Lang of the Oklahoman as a "a deft blend of hip-hop and rock".
-Alan di Perna of Guitar World magazine noted Crazy Town were predominantly a rap-metal group, with their music containing the "streetwise guitar rage" of the genre combined with "a dash of Eighties alternative melodicism" and declared the song as a "hip-hop flavored ballad".
-This was echoed by Tim Kenneally of Spin who noted that the band avoided "descending into rap-metal's typical bitch-done-me-wrong jeremiads"; he declared it a sappy hip-hop love song.
-Michael Steele, a music director of the pop radio station KIIS-FM, noted the song's crossover appeal in an interview in the Los Angeles Times, declaring that among rap-rock songs, "Butterfly" was "the one that completely crossed over from the rap-rock genre."
+As part of a compendium of nu metal music, Alan di Perna of Guitar World magazine described the song as a "hip-hop flavored ballad".
+Tim Kenneally of Spin wrote that the "butter-smooth come-on" of the song drove album sales to Platinum level, even though he thought it might be "the sappiest hip-hop love song since LL Cool J's 'I Need Love'".
+Michael Steele, a music director of the pop radio station KIIS-FM, noted the song's crossover appeal in an interview in the Los Angeles Times, declaring that "Butterfly" was "the one that completely crossed over from the rap-rock genre."
 Spin labelled "Butterfly" as a "nu metal power ballad" and possibly the biggest love song of the entire genre.

+In the lyrics of the song, Shifty calls a lady he has been with butterfly.
+He references "Sid and Nancy", which is Sid Vicious of the English punk rock band Sex Pistols and his American girlfriend Nancy Spungen.
+In the chorus, he repeats the refrain "come my lady" and calls her several terms of endearment.
+He describes how she has changed his life for the better and wonders if she will stay with him, ending the final verse by thanking her.

 Critical reception

-It was named the 34th "Most Awesomely Bad Song Ever" by VH1.
-It was also rated number 3 on Billboards chart for one-hit wonders of the 2000s, compiled in 2009.
-Spin named "Butterfly" as the 13th best nu metal song.
+It was named the 34th "Most Awesomely Bad Song Ever" by VH1, and rated number three on Billboards chart for one-hit wonders of the 2000s, compiled in 2009.
 "Butterfly" was featured in Metal Hammer's "The Top 40 Best Nu Metal Songs Ever Made" list and ranked at #18.
+The song is ranked #342 on Consequence's list of "Every Alternative Rock No. 1 Hit from Worst to Best".

 Music video

 The song's music video, directed by Honey, shows the band in a fantastical forest full of butterflies.
-Shifty Shellshock and Epic Mazur sing praises to two women with butterfly wings.
+Shifty Shellshock and Epic Mazur sing praises to two women with butterfly wings (Cynthia Mittweg & Melissa Binzer).
 At one point in the video, Shifty's star-shaped tattoos fly off into the air.